SarahBass/downloadFitbitClock/README.md

 >
 > Click the clockface and then click "Remove clock face".

-tip: You may want to uninstall the watch and then reinstall it, if you partially downloaded it.
+tip: You may want to uninstall the clockface and then re-install it to try again, especially if you partially downloaded it, but it is still in your gallery.
 When you start the new download, try to keep your device awake while it downloads.
-If you see a red X on your watch and it vibrates the download has failed.
-The bar will start going back and forth.
-At this point uninstall, and try again.
+If you see a red X on your watch and it vibrates the download has completed, but it has also failed.
+The bar will start going back and forth, but at this point uninstall because it is unlikely to connect again.
+It is better to start with a fresh installation.
+Downloading from a tablet or laptop tends to be more successful for large files than a cellphone.

 ## Good Luck!